He Zizhen: Relationship with Mao and the Long March

 He Zizhen was introduced to Mao Zedong at Jinggangshan by Yuan Wencai, a classmate of her elder brother, in the spring of 1928.
-She and Mao married in 1928.
-When they married, Mao had not divorced his second wife Yang Kaihui, whom he had wed in 1920.
-Yang was arrested and executed in 1930 by the Kuomintang.
+Yuan's wife Xie Meixiang recalled that she and Yuan had arranged for He to care for Mao when he fell ill and subsequently encouraged the two to begin a relationship.
+He and Mao married at the end of June 1928.

+He and Mao's granddaughter Kong Dongmei recounted that He had told her a different version of events, with Mao having pursued He and the pair marrying in May 1928.

+When He and Mao married, Mao's wife Yang Kaihui was still alive but, according to Xie Meixiang, Mao believed Yang had already been killed in the White Terror.
+In late 1927 Mao had asked a trader called Wu Fushou to look for Yang in Changsha; the first time, Wu had returned with no news but the second time he visited Changsha he heard false news that Yang had been killed.
+Wu returned to Jinggangshan and told Mao that Yang had died.
+The Party's contact network between Hunan and Jiangxi had been severed so there was no other news.
+In 1930, Yang was executed in Changsha on the orders of warlord He Jian.

 While with Mao, He Zizhen restricted herself to clerical work and served as Mao's secretary.
 Despite this, she was still severely injured by shrapnel in 1935 and needed to be carried by stretcher on parts of the Long March, suffering 17 gunshot wounds during it.

 He Zizhen had three daughters and three sons with Mao Zedong – she was pregnant ten times in her life– but except for their daughter, Li Min, all of them either died young or were separated from the family.
 This was partially due to the constant movement of the communists as they worked to evade the Kuomintang.
 Their eldest daughter, Yang Yuehua, who was left to a local family in Fujian, was found and recognized by He Zizhen's brother in 1973, but never had the chance to meet Mao or He.

 Being closely pursued and having given birth to a daughter, He glanced at her and was carried back to the Long March, leaving 13 yuan and a note behind.
 Two English researchers who retraced the entire Long March in 2002–2003 located a woman whom they believe might be a missing child left in the care of others by Mao and He in 1935.

 In 1936, while still on the long march, He Zizhen helped Jin Weiying to give birth to Li Tieying, son of Head of the Organization Department of the Chinese Communist Party, Li Weihan.
 Liu Ying and Li Jianzhen also assisted with the birth.